Anti-Phishing Training (Still) Does Not Work: A Large-Scale Reproduction of Phishing Training Inefficacy Grounded in the NIST Phish Scale: Methodology

-Our outcome measures followed established practices in phishing research~\cite{carellaImpactSecurityAwareness2017, caputoGoingSpearPhishing2014}. \begin{itemize} \item \textit{Open Rate} captured the percentage of recipients who opened the simulated phishing email, measured via embedded tracking pixels, though we acknowledge this metric can be influenced by email client settings and security configurations~\cite{antoniouSystematicMethodExecute2015}. \item \textit{Click-Through Rate (CTR)} measured the percentage of recipients who clicked on malicious links within the phishing emails, serving as our primary indicator of phishing susceptibility~\cite{sumnerExaminingFactorsImpacting2022}. \item \textit{Reporting Rate} tracked the percentage of recipients who reported the suspicious email to the organization's security team using the integrated ``Report Phish'' button, representing proactive security behavior and successful threat recognition~\cite{doingAnalysisPhishingReporting2024}. \end{itemize}
+\begin{itemize}[leftmargin=1.5em, itemsep=0pt, topsep=0pt] \item \textit{Open Rate} is the percent of recipients who \textit{open} the simulated phishing email, measured via embedded tracking pixels.\footnote{This is the standard definition, though we acknowledge it can be influenced by email client settings and security configurations~\cite{antoniouSystematicMethodExecute2015}.} \item \textit{Click-Through Rate (CTR)} is the percent of recipients who \textit{click} on malicious links within the phishing emails.
+CTR is our primary indicator of phishing susceptibility~\cite{sumnerExaminingFactorsImpacting2022}. \item \textit{Reporting Rate} is the percent of recipients who \textit{report} the suspicious email to the organization's security team using the integrated ``Report Phish'' button, representing proactive security behavior and successful threat recognition~\cite{doingAnalysisPhishingReporting2024}. \end{itemize}

-The simulation platform tracked these metrics as follows: email open rates were tracked via embedded tracking pixels, click-through rates were tracked via unique URLs, and reporting rates were tracked via integration with the organization's security incident reporting system.
+\myparagraph{Novel Temporal Metrics} Abroshan \etal suggested examining temporal patterns in user responses~\cite{abroshanPhishingHappensTechnology2021}, and Steves \etal asked: ``\textit{Is time to first report sooner than time to first click?}''~\cite{stevesCategorizingHumanPhishing2020}.
+Rapid reporting of phish attempts enables the feedback loop built into modern email defenses (\cref{fig:PhishDefensesArchitecture}).
+We introduce the following metrics to see organizational-level temporal security dynamics: